On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: Microlocalisation

-and in this sense the above formula also holds for negative integer $k$.
+and in this sense the above formula also holds for any negative integer $k$.

-Now let us show that the subprincipal symbol indeed has the claimed transformation property under a change of bundle charts.
-In fact we show a microlocal version of this statement (see also~\cite[Prop.
-3.11]{Hintz_JST_2017}). \begin{proposition} Let $M$ be a manifold and let $m, k \in \R, N \in \N$.
-Suppose that $P \in \PsiDO{m}{M,\matN}$ has a scalar principal symbol.
-Assume that $Q \in \PsiDO{k}{M,\matN}$ is noncharacteristic at $\xxiNot$ and that $\tilde Q \in \PsiDO{-k}{M,\matN}$ is a microlocal parametrix for $Q$ in an open conic neighbourhood $\cU$ of $\xxiNot$.
-Then
+Now, let us show that the subprincipal symbol indeed has the claimed transformation property under a change of bundle charts.
+In fact we show a microlocal version of this statement (see also~\cite{Hintz_JST_2017}).